 Production from the Rosita CPP began in 1990 and continued until 1999, when it was placed on standby.
+Initial production of uranium from the Rosita CPP, utilizing the ISR process, commenced in 1990 and continued until July 1999.
+During that time, 2.64 million pounds of U_3O_8 were produced.
+Production was halted in July of 1999 due to depressed uranium prices, and it resumed in June 2008.
+Technical difficulties, coupled with a sharp decline in uranium prices, led to the decision to suspend production activities in October 2008.
+No production has occurred at the Rosita Project since that time.
 In the 2007-2008 period, upgrades were made to the processing equipment and additions to the facility were installed, including revisions to the elution and precipitation circuits, and the addition of a full drying system.
-Construction terminated when the plant was 95% complete due to production and price declines.
+Construction terminated when the plant was 95% complete due to production activities.
 The current plant is anticipated to have an operating capacity of 800,000 pounds of U_3O_8 per year when production commences.
 One satellite ion exchange system is in place at the Rosita project, but it only operated for a short period of time in 2008.
 A second satellite ion exchange system will be constructed to accommodate expected production from the wellfield that is currently under construction.
 On November 1, 2022, the Company announced that it had completed the refurbishment of the Rosita ISR Central Processing Plant, a key step toward the goal of the Company becoming the next producer of American uranium.
-Initial production of uranium from the Rosita CPP, utilizing the ISR process, commenced in 1990 and continued until July 1999.
-During that time, 2.64 million pounds of U_3O_8 were produced.
-Production was halted in July of 1999 due to depressed uranium prices, and it resumed in June 2008.
-No production has occurred at the Rosita Project since that time.
+In April 2023, the wellfield for Rosita Extension was completed, and the installation of the surface and electrical infrastructure commenced.
+The construction of the 1,000 GPM satellite IX system to service the Rosita Extension wellfield commenced in May 2023.